alfredomtx/trip-builder/README.md

 ```

 ### Running the App
-Simply run the command below and it should be available at http://localhost/, ready for you to make requests.
+Simply run the command below, and it should be available at http://localhost/, ready for you to make requests.
 ```
 php artisan serve
 ```

+### Documentation
+The documentation was generated using [Scribe](https://scribe.knuckles.wtf/), with the app running on localhost, you can access it in http://localhost/docs.

 ### Tests
 There are `feature tests` and a few `unit tests` for most endpoints and important features.
 To run the tests, run the command below.

-**PHPUnit** is set to to use an **in-memory database** for the tests, so you can run the tests locally without any prior setting needed.
+**PHPUnit** is set to use an **in-memory database** for the tests, so you can run the tests locally without any prior setting needed.

 ```
 php artisan test
 ```